mohitkumar64/Assignment/README.md

-# Appointment Management Backend API

-## Overview

-This project is an **Appointment Management system** built using **Node.js, Express, and MongoDB**.
-The main focus of the project is the **backend architecture and API development**, while the frontend provides a **basic UI** to interact with the APIs.

-The system allows users to register, authenticate, and book appointments, while administrators can manage users and view submitted appointment requests.

-The backend exposes REST APIs that can be used by the provided UI or any external client application.

-## Tech Stack

-* Node.js
-* Express.js
-* MongoDB (Mongoose)
-* JWT Authentication
-* bcrypt (password hashing)
-* Cookie-based authentication
-* React.js

----

-## Features

-* User authentication (login/register)
-* Secure password hashing using bcrypt
-* JWT-based authentication
-* Admin APIs for managing users
-* Admin APIs for viewing and deleting submitted queries
-* Cookie authentication support
-* RESTful API structure
-* student and teacher role for appointment

----

-## Project Structure

-Back-end/
+Appointment Management Backend API
+Overview

+This project is an Appointment Management System built using Node.js, Express, and MongoDB.
+The main focus of this project is backend API development, while the frontend provides a basic interface to interact with the APIs.

+The system allows users to register, authenticate, and submit appointment requests.
+Administrators can manage users and monitor appointment queries.

+The backend exposes REST APIs that can be consumed by the frontend or any external API client.

+Tech Stack

+Node.js

+Express.js

+MongoDB (Mongoose)

+JWT Authentication

+bcrypt (Password Hashing)

+Cookie-based Authentication

+React.js (Basic UI)

+Features

+User authentication (Register / Login / Logout)

+Secure password hashing using bcrypt

+JWT-based authentication

+Cookie-based authentication

+Role-based access control

+Appointment query submission

+Admin APIs for managing users

+Admin APIs for viewing and deleting queries

+RESTful API structure

+Role-Based Access

+The system supports three types of user roles:

+Admin

+Admin users have elevated permissions and can:

+View all registered users

+View all submitted appointment queries

+Delete queries when required

+Manage system data

+Teacher

+Teachers can:

+Login to the system

+View appointment requests submitted to them

+Respond or manage appointment requests

+Student

+Students can:

+Register and login

+Submit appointment requests

+View their own submitted queries

+Maintain there Profile

+Role-based access is implemented using middleware that checks the user role before allowing access to protected routes.

+Project Structure
+Assignment/
 │
+├── Back-end/
-├── controllers
+│   ├── controllers
-├── routes
+│   ├── routes
-├── models
+│   ├── models
-├── middleware
+│   ├── middleware
-├── config
+│   ├── config
-├── server.js
+│   ├── server.js
-├── package.json
+│   ├── package.json
-├── README.md
-└── .env.example
+│   └── .env.example
+│

-Frontend/
+├── Frontend/
-|
-├── adminPanel
+│   ├── adminPanel
-├──Appointment Page
-├──Dashboard

----
+│   ├── AppointmentPage
+│   └── Dashboard

-## Installation
+Installation
 Clone the repository
 git clone https://github.com/mohitkumar64/Assignment.git

 Move into the project folder

 cd Assignment
+Backend Setup

+Move to backend directory

-move to Back-end
+cd Back-end

 Install dependencies

 npm install

----

-## Environment Variables
+Environment Variables

-go in .env and put a mongouri Monguri=your_mongodb_connection_string

----
+Create a .env file or add:

+Mongouri=your_mongodb_connection_string
+SECRET=your_secret_key
-## Run the Server
+Run the Backend Server

 Start the development server

 npm run dev

-or
+Server will run at:

 http://localhost:5000

----
+Frontend Setup

+Move to frontend folder

-move to Frontend
+cd Frontend

 Install dependencies

 npm install

-##Run the vite server
+Run the Vite server

 npm run dev

-## API Endpoints
+API Endpoints

-### Authentication
+Authentication
 GET    /api/v1/me
 POST   /api/v1/auth/register
 POST   /api/v1/auth/login
 POST   /api/v1/auth/logout

-### Admin Routes
+Admin Routes
 GET      /api/v1/admin/getAllusers
 GET      /api/v1/admin/getquery
 DELETE   /api/v1/admin/deletequery/:id

----
+These routes require Admin role authentication.

-## API Testing
+API Testing

-You can test the APIs using:
+APIs can be tested using:

-* Postman
+Postman

-* Thunder Client (VS Code extension)
+Thunder Client (VS Code extension)

-A Postman collection can be included in the repository for easier testing.
+A Postman Collection containing Admin APIs is included in the repository to simplify testing.

----

-## Scalability Notes

-If the system needs to scale for larger traffic, the following improvements can be implemented:

-* Introduce **Redis caching** for frequently accessed data
-* Use **load balancing** (NGINX / cloud load balancers)
-* Split services into **microservices** (auth, users, queries)
-* Use **containerization (Docker)** for easier deployment
-* Implement **rate limiting and monitoring** for security and performance

----
+Common APIs such as authentication and appointment submission can be tested using the frontend UI or manually through Postman.

+Because the application uses cookie-based authentication, users must login first to receive the authentication cookie before accessing protected routes.

-## Author
+Author

-Mohit kumar
+Mohit Kumar